Kaligraphy247/podcast-it/README.md

    - Wait for generation to complete
    - Play the audio directly in the embedded player or download it

-   > While not necessary, try to have one podcast per chat, it reduces the tokens used to generate the transcript by not sending older (or probably unrelated) transcripts/conversations.
+   > While not necessary, try to have one podcast per chat, it reduces the tokens used to generate transcripts by not including older (or probably unrelated) transcripts/conversations in your messages array.
 However, if you are iterating on the transcript, this fine; only the last message (that is a valid transcript) is used to generate the podcast.

 ### Transcript Format Rules